-Printed External Vinyl for Hauser & Wirth
+Printed External Vinyl for Hauser and Wirth

 Shopfront installation of printed external vinyl by The Window Film Company